jxlxx/homebase/docs/SETUP.md

 `deploy-all.sh` ensures the shared `proxy` network exists and then runs `docker compose up -d` for Traefik, Authelia, Home, Gitea, Matrix, HedgeDoc, and Excalidraw.
 Manage any stack individually with `docker compose -f services/<stack>/docker-compose.yml up -d`.

+- **Matrix Synapse** uses a templated config: edit `services/matrix/.env` (copied from `.env.example`) with your secrets and domain, and `services/deploy-all.sh` automatically renders `services/matrix/config/homeserver.yaml` from `homeserver.yaml.example` on each deploy.
+You can still customize the rendered file afterwards (it’s ignored by Git) if you need additional tweaks.

 **Private repository tips**

 - Use an SSH deploy key dedicated to this repo, store the private half securely, and extend `infra/cloud-init/apps-node.yaml` to drop it into `/root/.ssh` when rendering user data (avoid committing the key; reference it via environment variables when templating).